James Atkinson

 Faith and Worship, 2006

-James Atkinson is Professor
+James Atkinson was

 Emeritus, University of Sheffield, and Director of the Centre for